-Biodynamic Land Trust Directors
+Biodynamic Land Trust Board Members

-Gabriel Kaye, Society Secretary
+Gabriel Kaye, Society Secretary and Director

 Gabriel Kaye has been an administrator/manager to associations, schools and other similar organisations for many years, building a wealth of expertise in these areas.
 She has run her own craft pottery business as well as been a trainer and consultant in organisational structures, charity requirements, administration and management for Steiner Schools.
 Gabriel has worked with and supported biodynamics all her life.
 Born on a biodynamic farm and a keen biodynamic gardener, Gabriel has worked for the Biodynamic Association Certification.
 As Project Director of the Biodynamic Land Trust, Gabriel has recently accepted leadership of the Biodynamic Land Trust.

 Gabriel Kaye, Project Director

-Natasha Ramm, Operations Manager
+Natasha Ramm, Finance and Operations Manager

-Elisabeth Winkler, Marketing Manager
+Elisabeth Winkler, Marketing and Communications Manager